Coliving spaces, community, and perks designed for remote workers and creatives.

 Luckily a handful of companies, such as SafetyWing and World Nomads, have created products to serve the unique insurance needs of location independent workers around the globe.
-We've rounded up a list of the different long term travel insurance and health insurance options available for digital nomads today.
+We've rounded up a list of the 10 best long term travel insurance and health insurance options available for digital nomads today.

 What’s the Difference Between Health Insurance and Travel Insurance?